IndrajeetPatil/second-hardest-cs-thing/README.md

 # Dealing with the Second Hardest Thing in Computer Science

-Thoughts on naming things for software development.
+This presentation summarizes my understanding of best practices in naming things for software development.

 The title is inspired by the following quote:

-> "There are only two hard things in Computer Science: </br>cache invalidation and naming things."</br>
+> "There are only two hard things in Computer Science: cache invalidation and naming things."</br>
 > - Phil Karlton

 Slides can be seen here: